 In my opinion, a quilting ruler, mat, and rotary cutter are essentials to do this.

-1. Start at the bottom of the shirt, right below the armpit, and cut straight up to the sleeve armpit of one side of the shirt.
+- Start at the bottom of the shirt, on the seam right below the armpit, and cut straight up to the armpit of one side of the shirt.
 Then, follow the seam of the shirt all the way around the back of the shoulder seam, neck, and other shoulder.
-Don't actually cut the seams out, just use it as a guide.
+Stay inside the seams, using them as a guide.
 See diagram below for a better explanation...

 Just cut along the pink line, inside the seams with the back of the t-shirts facing up.
 Get as close as you can to the seams so you have more fabric to work with.
 Once you get to the other armpit, cut straight down to the bottom of the shirt.